Kirk McLean: Post-playing career

 Following McLean's retirement, he was hired as a goaltending coach for the Kamloops Blazers of the WHL.
 He served in that capacity for one season, in 2002–03.
 McLean also returned to the Canucks organization as a broadcaster for the team's pay-per-view telecasts.

 McLean has also pursued the restaurant business in Vancouver, British Columbia.
 He co-owns McLean's restaurant (opened June 24, 2010), the result of buying out other owners of So.cial at Le Magasin, a restaurant in the Gastown neighbourhood that opened in April 2007, with his former Canucks head coach, Bob McCammon.
 McLean is also a part-owner in the Coquitlam Express, a Junior A team in the BCHL.
 The ownership group includes several other former NHLers, including Darcy Rota, Bill Ranford and Dave Lowry.

-From Sept 3, 2010 to May 14, 2013, McLean served as Colorado Avalanche's goaltending consultant;.
+From Sept 3, 2010, to May 14, 2013, McLean served as Colorado Avalanche's goaltending consultant;.
 During the 2010–11 season, McLean was honoured by the Canucks in a ceremony prior to a game against the Avalanche on November 25, 2010.
 The organization made him the second inductee of the Canucks' Ring of Honour, commemorating the team's best players of all-time with plaques circling the Rogers Arena stands.

-McLean was named to BC's Hockey Hall of Fame on Jan 22, 2014.
+McLean was named to British Columbia's Hockey Hall of Fame on January 22, 2014.

 Personal life

 Following his retirement, McLean moved back to Vancouver, where he joined the Canucks' alumni squad.
 The group is active in the local community, participating in fundraisers and working alongside Hockey Canada and BC Hockey for minor hockey associations.
 In September 2011, his off-ice efforts as a member of the Canucks' alumni were recognized and he was presented the Jake Milford Award.

 McLean has pursued various interests besides hockey during and after his playing career.
 An avid golfer, he is part of the Marine Drive Golf Club in Vancouver and the Nicklaus North Golf Club in Whistler.
 He was also accepted into the Royal Portrush Golf Club in Northern Ireland in 2008.
 McLean began playing regularly at the age of 10.

 Involved in thoroughbred horse racing, he co-owned Regal Discovery, a colt who won the 136th Queen's Plate in 1995, with his wife Lesley and her parents Anne and Ron.
 McLean and Lesley have since divorced.
 He was also briefly married to Canadian journalist Jane MacDougall, a columnist for the National Post newspaper.

-He is now married to ex-model and media account consultant Genevieve Duford, living together in Vancouver.
+As of 2020 he is married to ex-model and media account consultant Genevieve Duford, living together in Vancouver.